MicrosoftDocs/bot-docs/retired/r16/migration/migration-overview.md

 - Expanded Subject Matter Expert (SME) personnel in the development cycle: New GUI designer permits non-developers to collaborate on conversation design
 - Development velocity: New debugging and testing developer tools
 - Performance insights: New telemetry features to evaluate and improve conversation quality
-- Intelligence: Improved cognitive services capabilities
+- Intelligence: Improved Azure AI services capabilities

 ## Why migrate
 <!-- [!]
 The declarative model introduced with Adaptive Dialogs would go great here (when ready).  -->